ayuvgr8/youtube-data-analysis-data-engineering-project/README.md

 2) Add Layer : AWSDataWrangler-Python3.8 replaced it with AWSSDKPandas-Python3.8 version 10
 3) Create db_youtube_cleaned db using Glue or Athena before running the code.
 4) For Task timed out issue - increasing the memory along with time, for eg. time = 5 min, memory = 512 MB
+5) To anyone facing issues with Glue job for CSV file to Parquet conversion (As ETL Legacy has been discontinued), follow the below steps -

+      Create a Visual Glue ETL job using Source - AWS Glue Data Catalog >> Transform - Change Schema >> Target - S3 (You can add partition key as 'region' in here now, rather than adding it later in the script).
+Then add predicate_pushdown as mentioned in the video and you're good to go.